 The Ecology Center develops innovative solutions for healthy people and a healthy planet.

-We believe health must be at the center of our work, and that planetary health and the health of ecological systems are a necessary foundation for human health.
+Core beliefs of the Ecology Center is that health must be at the center of our work, and that planetary health and the health of ecological systems are a necessary foundation for human health.
 You can’t have healthy people on a sick planet.
 In the same way, you can’t have a healthy population with dysfunctional city planning, lack of mass transit, a broken agricultural system, a carbon-reliant energy system, an uneducated and unengaged civic body, a toxic material economy.
 A health-centered approach makes environmental issues more real for people.